 The GSAS Admissions Office attempts to notify students as quickly as possible regarding the outcome of the application process.
 Those students who are being invited to the annual Recruitment Visit Weekend will receive notification from the Biophysics Program Chair(s), plus the Program Administrator, as soon as possible after the meeting of the Faculty Review Committee.
 Once final admissions decisions are made, and the Biophysics Program receives approval of our proposed admitted students from the Dean of GSAS, those students will be notified by the Biophysics Program Chairs and through the GSAS Dean and Office of Admissions.
 Students who are not being extended an offer of admission, may see notification of the decision status posted in their GSAS Application Portal.
 There are some instances where a decision to admit or to deny admission to an applicant is contingent on additional factors and the receipt of additional information before a final admissions decision can be made, in which case the notification of the applicant may be delayed.

-Rather, the Program's Admissions Decision Committee makes a decision on those applicants we want to admit to the program based on the information provided as part of the application.
+The Biophysics Program's Admissions Decision Committee makes a decision on those applicants we want to invite to visit the program.
 We then invite admitted students to come and visit the University, to meet with current students and faculty members in both formal and informal events and through individual meetings with those faculty members in whose research the student is interested.
 The visit weekend includes meals and outings with current students, a Student & Faculty Reception and Dinner, the Annual Mini-Symposium and Poster Session, and usually an excusion to a show at a local venue in Boston on the last evening of the visit.
-The Recruitment Visit Weekend for students admitted to the Biophysics Program for entry in Fall of 2019 is still being determined at this time.
+The Recruitment Visit Weekend for students admitted to the Biophysics Program for entry in Fall of 2020 is still being determined at this time.